 Travelling can be a wonderful experience, even if your trip is less than perfect.
-Those who travel often experience many benefits, such as learning about new cultures, enjoying amazing foods, and seeing things few people have seen.
-However, traveling can be pretty daunting for several different reasons.
+Those who travel often experience many benefits, such as learning about new cultures, enjoying unique foods, and seeing things few people have seen.
+However, travelling can be pretty daunting for several different reasons.

-For starters, traveling can be costly, especially if you don’t plan and ensure that you’ve got some budget in mind.
-Many people overspend when they’re on holiday because they’re in a joyous mood, and some countries can be costly to visit as a tourist.
-This could be because of accommodation prices, food costs, and even the cost of traveling to that country in the first place.
+For starters, travelling can be costly, especially if you don’t plan and ensure that you’ve got some budget in mind.
+Many people overspend on holiday because they’re in a joyous mood, and some countries can be costly to visit as a tourist.
+This could be because of accommodation prices, food costs, and even the cost of travelling to that country in the first place.

-However, there’s another hurdle that prevents people from traveling regularly: anxiety.
+However, another hurdle preventing people from travelling regularly is anxiety.

 1. Understanding what triggers your anxiety